 6.2 The study also records imports of primary aggregates into the Tees Valley.
-The table below illustrates imports of aggregates from other sub-regions within the North East and from other regions (inter-regional flows).
+Table 13 below illustrates imports of aggregates from other sub-regions within the North East and from other regions (interregional flows).
 This data is compared against consumption of aggregates within the Tees Valley.
 However, data should be treated with caution as operators cannot always be certain where their produce is sold.
 The study also notes that some caution should be used in interpreting consumption figures as they are calculated from the principal destination of aggregate flows.
 However, aggregates may subsequently be used within another region.

+Table 13: Imports of primary aggregates to the Tees Valley (2014) (thousand tonnes)

-Imports Consumption Imports as % of consumption
+Imports Consumption Imports as % of

+consumption

-Land-won sand & gravel 262 262 100%
+Land-won sand & gravel 175 175 100

-Marine sand & gravel 2 167 1.2%
+Marine sand & gravel 1 195 0.5

-Total sand & gravel 267 428 62.3%
+Total sand & gravel 176 370 47.6

-Crushed rock 369 393 93.9%
+Crushed rock 668 715 93.4

-Total aggregates 633 821 77.1%
+Total aggregates 844 1085 77.8